zulip/zulip-mobile/README.md

 ## Fixing issues

-If you are having issues running the code on your machine, either for the first time or after updating an outdated code with the latest, please try these:
+If you are having issues running the code on your machine, either for the first time or after updating an outdated code with the latest, please run:

-Clean `node_modules` folder and Yarn's cache:

 ```
-rm -rf node_modules
-yarn cache clean
-yarn install
+npm run reinstall
 ```

-Reset iOS simulator
+Optionally, reset iOS simulator:

 ```
 iOS Menu > Simulator > Reset Content and Settings…